Roland-Cook/GarageGuardian/README.md

-<h3> After an appointment is made users can view the service history of all vechicles that had appointments at CarCar. </h3>
+<h3> After an appointment is made users can view the service history of all vechicles that had appointments at GarageGuardian. </h3>

 ![alternate text](images/service/ServiceHistory.png)